Actor Ezra Miller is now apparently at the center of a custody dispute between a Hawaii mom and dad and their three children.

-And when they were in Hawaii earlier this year, they were arrested twice and had numerous calls to police about his behavior, as CrimeOnline has previously reported.
-The incidents have prompted a delay in the release of his version of The Flash.
+And when they were in Hawaii earlier this year, they were arrested twice and had numerous calls to police about their behavior, as CrimeOnline has previously reported.
+The incidents have prompted a delay in the release of their version of The Flash.

 For the latest true crime and justice news, subscribe to the ‘Crime Stories with Nancy Grace’ podcast.